 Variable rates may increase after consummation.

-Primary borrower must enroll in Upromise to be eligible to earn a reward into his or her active Upromise account of 2% of the scheduled loan payment amount for each on-time payment during the in-school and separation periods.
-Loan payments must remain current to be eligible for the reward.
+Primary borrower must enroll in Upromise to be eligible to earn a reward into his or her active Upromise account of 2% of the Current Amount Due in each month it is paid on-time during the in-school and separation periods.
+If paid ahead, the reward will be based on the regularly scheduled monthly payment amount.
+The loan must remain current to be eligible for the reward.
 The Smart Reward Benefit and Upromise membership are subject to the terms and conditions of the Upromise service, as may be amended from time to time.

 Terms and conditions apply to the Upromise service.
 Participating companies, contribution levels and terms and conditions are subject to change at any time without notice.
 Go to Upromise.com to learn more.